sartaj/git-alises/readme.md

 ### Add new script

 Add a folder.
 Each folder should have an `install.sh` script that adds the alias.
-In `install-all.sh`, add the folder added.
+In the above install all script, add the folder added.

 ## License